Sun, Jan 30|

 - Opportunities to open our hearts to listen with compassion to future generations

-- Compassion movement each session to help us ground somatically and activate the ‘inner healer.’
+- Compassionate Movement practice will be incorporated into each session to help us ground somatically and activate the ‘inner healer.’

 This online course will be held on Zoom.
 It is highly experiential and welcomes your full presence, participation, and commitment to show up without distraction.
 Your presence at each and every session is important to the community and to your learning.
 In order to make the most of your experience and support others' learning and engagement, please: